-In the Poster Plakat Collection, all pieces are professionally restored on an as-needed basis.
-While light restoration helps support the most delicate pieces; all posters in the Collection are linen backed for conservation and strength.
-Most posters seen below were restored at "The Art of Restoration" in Chicago, Illinois.
-Special thanks goes to Tom Tomc and his staff, and to Eric E. Esper, for his hours of painstaking labor on the large-scale jobs in this Collection.
+In the Poster Plakat Collection all pieces are professionally restored on an as-needed basis.
+While light restoration helps the most delicate pieces; all posters in the Collection are linen backed for conservation and strength.
+Posters seen below were restored at "The Art of Restoration" in Chicago, Illinois.
+Special thanks goes to Tom Tomc and his staff and, to Eric E. Esper, for hours of painstaking labor on the large-scale jobs.

 Light retouching and restoration of paper loss using original paper that had torn-off the poster.

 Paper loss restored using correct period paper.
 Restoration of bottom slogan required

 Heavy paper loss restored using original paper that had torn-off the poster.
 Some restoration of background needed.